niels-oz/chat-gpt/readme.md

 pip install -r requirements.txt
 ```

-To create an openAI API key goto https://platform.openai.com/account/api-keys
+To create an openAI API key goto https://platform.openai.com/account/api-keys.

-And add your OpenAI API key to the `.env` file.
+Create a `.env` file.
+And add your OpenAI API key to it.

 ## Usage